Is hospitality administration a good career?

-Graduates continue to have careers in hotels, restaurants, event venues, marketing, casinos, and more.
-But to succeed as a hospitality manager in any industry, you'll need to be personable, well-organized, and able to think quickly.
-One of our previous articles covers these pros and cons of the hotel career in greater detail.
-Many hotel management skills are transferable, so you can switch from one sector to another and take advantage of new opportunities.
+To be successful in any hospitality industry, you need to be personable, organized, and able to think on your feet.
+Our previous article covers the pros and cons of a hotel career in more detail.
+Many of the skills you learn in hotel management are transferable, so you can switch from one sector to another and take advantage of new opportunities.
+One of the advantages of working in hospitality is the satisfaction of making people happy.

 Glenda Effler